-When computers in different locations can communicate with one another, this is often referred to as distributed computing.
+When computers in different locations can communicate with one another, this is often referred to as distributed computing17.
 Distributed computing can yield enormous efficiencies in speed, error reduction, and cost savings and can create entirely new ways of doing business.
 Designing systems architecture for distributed systems involves many advanced technical topics.
 Rather than provide an exhaustive decomposition of distributed computing, the examples that follow are meant to help managers understand the bigger ideas behind some of the terms that they are likely to encounter.

-Let's start with the term server.
+Let's start with the term server18.
 This is a tricky one because it's frequently used in two ways: (1) in a hardware context a server is a computer that has been configured to support requests from other computers (e.g., Dell sells servers) and (2) in a software context a server is a program that fulfills requests (e.g., the Apache open source Web server).
 Most of the time, server software resides on server-class hardware, but you can also set up a PC, laptop, or other small computer to run server software, albeit less powerfully.
 And you can use mainframe or supercomputer-class machines as servers, too.
+Also note that many firms chose not to own some of their applications or any of their own server hardware at all.
+Instead, they pay third-party firms to host their software "in the cloud."
+This option is particularly attractive for smaller firms that can't or don't want to invest in the expense and expertise associated with owning and operating hardware, for firms looking for extra computing capacity, and for firms that want public servers (e.g., Web sites) to be in fast, reliable locations outside of a company's own private network.